-- Submit an Inmate Request to a Staff Member (a "Copout") to Psychology Services. - Visit the department during "Open House" hours.
-[If applicable, inform inmates of the specific day and time your department schedules its Open House hours.
-Also identify the location of Psychology Services in the institution.] - · Speak with a Psychology Services staff member during mainline or as they make rounds in your unit. - · Or in the case of a crisis situation, notify your Unit Officer, Unit Team, or any other BOP staff member of your urgent need to speak with Psychology Services.
+- Submit an Inmate Request to a Staff Member (a "Cop-out") to Psychology Services.
+Electronic requests may be sent to the InmatetoPsychologySvcs mailbox. - Speak with a Psychology Services staff member during mainline or as they make rounds in your unit. - Or in the case of a crisis situation, notify your Unit Officer, Unit Team, or any other BOP staff member of your urgent need to speak with Psychology Services.